 Battle royale games took the world by storm a few years ago, and they haven’t really gone anywhere.
 From the big dogs like Fortnite and PUBG to more indie and imaginative titles, the genre is definitely here to stay.
 And who am I to complain?
 Every element of a battle royale can make a game better, whether it’s the last-one-standing element of Fall Guys or the survival pickups of PUBG, it’s all great stuff.

-Now of course the full-fat, graphically intensive battle royale games need a console and a TV to run properly.
+Now of course the most full-fat, graphically intensive of the best battle royale games need a console and a TV to run properly.
 But what if you want to get into a fight on the go?
 How do you become the winner winner chicken dinner while on the bus?
 Well, you could check out our guide to the best Switch battle royale games, or for smaller-screen action, you could use our handy guide below.

 Call of Duty: Mobile